 The patient starts treatment and should expect to be there for 2-4 hours, per session.
-The physician will check patient's cholesterol each session to ensure the levels are lowering and meeting treatment goals, helping to reduce the risk of future heart attacks/strokes.8
+The physician will check patient's cholesterol each session to ensure the levels are lowering and meeting treatment goals.
+Studies show that meeting LDL-C and Lp(a) targets help reduce the risk of future heart attacks/strokes.

 The patient should expect to have treatments 2-4 times per month (depending on cholesterol levels).
-Since LIPOSORBER is a lifelong therapy, it is important that the patient follow their doctor's recommendation.
+Since LIPOSORBER® is a lifelong therapy, it is important that the patient follow their doctor's recommendation.